rashed9810/CollabCanvas-App/README.md

-# CollabCanvas - Real-Time Collaborative Whiteboard Application
+# CollabCanvas - Real Time Collaborative Whiteboard Application

 A modern, real-time collaborative whiteboard application built with React, Node.js, Socket.io, and Fabric.js.
 Create, share, and collaborate on whiteboards with multiple users in real time.